solana-program/associated-token-account/p-ata/README.md

 ## Testing and Benchmarking

+Benchmarking averages a number of runs.
+1000 completes in about 5 seconds on modern hardware:

-`cargo build --features build-programs && cargo bench`
+`cargo build --features build-programs && BENCH_ITERATIONS=1000 cargo bench`

 Mollusk's extensive debug logs are filtered out unless a test has an unexpected result.
 To show all of them, run `cargo bench --features full-debug-logs`.